 This implementation uses two web page layouts.
 The index page simply lists each event with a date and type.
 A screenshot:

 Clicking on an event title leads to a detail page for the event.
 This layout is similar to most blog presentations.

 The Event Marketing base is from the collection 'Templates for Web Professionals'.
 These templates are available courtesy of Amy Keys in the Facebook group, 'Airtable for Web Professionals'.
 Search Facebook for the group and request to join.

 The base has four tables: Events, Venues, VIPs, and Attendence.
 The individual event data is pulled from the Events table.
 The locations of each event links to the Venues table.
 This is where the event address and photos come from.
 I didn't use the other tables that list attendees.
 That info would not be appropriate for an announcement website.

-Here is a screenshot of one of the event details pages:
+Here is a screenshot of one of the event detail pages:

-For fun, I added venue directions using google maps for the venues.
+For fun, I added directions using Google Maps for the venues.
 These are iframes which only need a full venue address as a parameter, and that is available from the Venues table.

 From the Attendence table, I used the Share Form feature to have a way to collect RSVPs.
 The iframe is embedded to simulate what RSVP functionality could look like to collect emails.
 This will insert the user's email into the database, as well as forward the email to the Airtable account owner.